 The world economy is in a new volatile trajectory during recent times.
-Starting with bush-fires in Australia, the downward spiral of crude oil prices to the COVID-19 outbreak, year 2020 has had a rough start.
-It is obvious that the external environment will have reverberating effects on the profitability and economic stability of the organizations.
-Organizations need to reassure their employees about their strategy and outlook to avoid any knee jerk reactions.
+Starting with bush-fires in Australia, the downward spiral of crude oil prices to the COVID-19 outbreak, the year 2020 has had a rough start.
+The external environment will have reverberating effects on the profitability and economic stability of the organizations.
+Organizations need to reassure their employees with an engagement strategy to avoid any knee jerk reactions.
 Employee engagement in times of crisis assumes critical importance.

 Here are a few strategies to engage your employees better in times of change:

-Lack of clarity can create huge unrest among employees.
+Lack of clarity can create tremendous unrest among employees.

-HR leaders can encourage business leaders to even send out precautionary information, important statistics and updates on an on-going basis to show how the organization is well-prepared for an impact.
+HR leaders can encourage business leaders even to send out alerts, essential statistics and updates on an on-going basis to show how the organization is well-prepared for an impact.

 Low-cost, but earnest employee engagement

 MindTree, when they had to go through a business slowdown in 2002 - 03, took the employees in confidence and collectively decided for all employees to take a pay cut instead of making employees redundant.
-This helped develop a long lasting loyalty for the organization and the employees felt as they were a part of the larger MindTree family.
+This strategic call helped develop a long-lasting loyalty for the organization, and the employees felt as if they were a part of the larger MindTree family.

 Investments in Learning and Development pay off their best while markets are bearish.
-As per an article published by HBR, companies that display a delicate balance between cutting costs to survive today and invest in growth strategies like L&D to thrive in future, sail through a recession the smoothest.
+An HBR article talks of how companies that display a delicate balance between cutting costs to survive today and invest in growth strategies like L&D to thrive in future, sail through a recession the smoothest.

 Assuming that business may slow down, employees would have their bandwidth available to invest in opportunities to develop their skills and knowledge.

-It is also important to communicate transparently with the employees who continue with the organization.
-In my career as an HR professional, I have seen that employees who stay back face insecurity, distrust and fear about their jobs and hence sometimes move on from their current organization to avoid being caught in another similar situation.
-In the process, organizations lose some of their key talent who would have stayed if handled appropriately.
+It is also essential to communicate transparently with the employees who continue with the organization.
+In my career as an HR professional, I have seen that employees who stay back face insecurity, distrust and fear about their jobs.
+Thus, merely remaining in the current organization to avoid being caught in another similar situation.
+In the process, organizations lose some of their key talents who would have stayed if handled appropriately.

-According to an article, Layoffs that don’t break your company published in HBR, the author mentions that employee productivity & satisfaction decreases by 20% and 41% respectively post lay - offs.
 When the company is cash strapped, non-cash benefits of the employees can send a strong signal of reassurance.
-Huawei made a headline move, paying its 194,000 employee staff base around the world a staggering amount as loyalty bonus in December 2019 - amidst the outset of a global downturn.
+Huawei made a headline move, paying its 194,000 employee staff base around the world a staggering amount as a loyalty bonus in December 2019 - amidst the outset of a global downturn.
 Running engagement surveys can give you more focus on the top issues that are affecting the employees and help craft the most effective benefit plan.

 Strategic, on-time recognition

-Recognition even in the form of ‘thank-you’ notes is the simplest way to improve employee morale.
-When times are tough, budgets for rewards might not come in easy, but simple, cost-effective methods can help HR leaders deliver better.
-Identifying key areas of recognition that create maximum impact and motivate strong performers can go a long way in engaging employees.
+Recognition, even in the form of ‘thank-you’ notes, is the simplest way to improve employee morale.
+Even for companies who have all their employees working remotely due to COVID-19 related lockdowns, simple, and cost-effective methods can help HR leaders deliver better recognition.
+Identifying key areas of recognition that create maximum impact and motivate strong performers can go a long way in employee engagement in times of crisis.

 These are the times to try non-monetary rewards using a reward and recognition platform like Empuls.
-These rewards could be given as reward points, value badges and leaderboards to engage employees, while reinstating company’s core values.
+These rewards could be given as reward points, value badges, and leaderboards for keeping remote employees engaged and reinstating the company’s core values.

 Engaging employees is not easy.
-A little bit of empathy and compassion shown in simple but meaningful actions can create a long lasting impact for the organization.
+A little bit of empathy and compassion shown in meaningful but straightforward actions can create a long-lasting impact on the organization.
 Try them out!